csiro-auscalval/PyGamma/README.md

 ## GAMMA-INSAR

-A tool to process Sentinel-1 SLC to Analysis Ready Data (ARD) using GAMMA SOFTWARE.
+A tool to process Sentinel-1 SLC to Analysis Ready Data (ARD) to interferograms using GAMMA SOFTWARE.

 ## Installation

-As of April 2020, `gamma_insar` is coupled with the NCI HPC systems and has to be installed there.
-Using `gamma_insar` requires membership of several NCI groups.
+As of February 2021, `gamma_insar` is coupled with `GAMMA` & NCI's HPC systems.
+It has to be installed, tested and run there until a standalone variant is created.
+Using `gamma_insar` requires a GitHub account (& GA access permissions), an NCI user account & membership of several NCI groups.
 Use [Mancini](https://my.nci.org.au/) to request membership access to the following groups:

 ```
 dg9: InSAR research